 Is Laser hair removal for the LGBTQ community is painful?

-By asking our LGBTQ friends, some have found it almost painless, some compared it to the sting of a painful tattoo, but almost everyone has agreed that the treatment has been completely revolutionary in feeling like their authentic selves.
+By asking our LGBTQ friends, some have reported it being almost painless; others compared it to a painful tattoo, but everyone agreed that the treatment has been a huge step in feeling like their true selves again.

 Conclusion